Sun121sun/SIIMCO-and-LogAnalysis/README.md

 1. RAW DATA:<tr/>
    The input of three methods are ENRON EMAILS DATA SET. <tr/>

-   We filtered the emails according the email address of employees of enron company.<tr/>
+   We filtered the emails according the email address of employees of enron company.
+There are remain 47468 emails.

    The raw data can be download from webset： https://data.world/brianray/enron-email-dataset<tr/>